comatosino/translator-server/README.md

 `npm start`

-In development, this script will run nodemon and ts-node on `src/index.ts`
+In development, this script will run nodemon and ts-node on `src/index.ts`.

-In production, script will run `node dist/index.js`.
-Runs on localhost:5000.
-This can be modified in `src/index.ts`.
+In production, script will run `node dist/index.js`

 ## Contact